NVIDIA/ContrastiveLosses4VRD/README.md

 Download OpenImages v4 training images from the [official page](https://storage.googleapis.com/openimages/web/download.html). **Note:** only training images are needed since our annotations will split them into a train and a validation set.
 Put all images in `train/`

 ### Visual Genome
-Create an folder for all images:
+Create a folder for all images:
 ```
 cd $ROOT/data/vg
 mkdir VG_100K